 Toggle: English / Spanish

 Fluoride is a chemical commonly used to prevent tooth decay.
-Fluoride overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this substance.
+Fluoride overdose occurs when someone takes more than the normal or recommended amount of this substance.
+This can be by accident or on purpose.

 Fluoride is found in many over-the-counter and prescription products, including: